By: Leslie Barrows

 - When the examiner asks you a question, listen carefully and then pause.
 The questions may not be as simple as they seem.
 Ask the examiner for clarification if you do not understand their question.
-When you pause, you are giving me, your attorney, time to make an objection to the question, such as an objection to the form.
-Also, the transcript will not contain your pauses so do not worry about taking all the time you need.
+When you pause, you are giving your attorney time to make an objection to the question.
+The transcript will not contain your pauses so do not worry about taking all the time you need.

-- Only answer exactly what is asked and do not offer any other information or story about your answer.
+- Only answer exactly what is asked.
+Do not offer any other information or story about your answer.
 If the examiner has follow-up questions they will ask them, and you may answer those accurately and succinctly.

 - Do not use qualifying language or speculate in your answer.
-Do not add the terms “To the best of my recollection,” or “I believe it was/is…” If you are certain of a fact, simply say answer the question.
-Not speculating means simply answering a question with a simple “Yes” or “No” and if you do not know the answer, simply say “I don’t know,” and stop.
-However, if the question is a date or time question, only answer if you specifically know.
+Do not add the terms “To the best of my recollection,” or “I believe it was/is…” If you are certain of a fact, simply answer the question.
+Not speculating means simply answering a question with a simple “Yes” or “No”.
+If you do not know the answer, simply say “I don’t know,” and stop.
+If the question is a date or time question, only answer if you specifically know.
 It is okay to say “I believe it was on or about…”

 About Attorney Objections

-- As your attorney, I may make an objection on the record to any of the questions asked by the examiner.
+- Your attorney may make an objection on the record to any of the questions asked by the examiner.
 Objections to the form of a question, for example, are handled on a later date and not at the deposition.

-- If I say, “OBJECT,” you should stop talking and not speak again until directed.
-Listen to my objections because they may give hints as to what or how to answer.
-We can talk about this before your deposition and practice a little on how to handle objections.
+- If your attorney says, “OBJECT,” you should stop talking and not speak again until directed.
+Listen to the objections because they may give hints as to what or how to answer.
+This can be talked before your deposition and practice a little on how to handle objections.

-- If I say, “Don’t answer,” then DO NOT ANSWER.
+- If your attorney says, “Don’t answer,” then DO NOT ANSWER.

 - Often objections are place markers are usually limited.
 You may still need to answer the question but please remember #14 above.
-If I say, “Don’t answer,” then DO NOT ANSWER.
+If your attorney says, “Don’t answer,” then DO NOT ANSWER.